Home About Us Contact Us Shop Online Policies Product Advice

 • Use the lime infused oil for Indian/Asian recipes

-• Substitute in any recipe that may calls for preserved lemon.
+• Substitute in any recipe that may call for preserved lemon.

 • Finely slice or dice the pickled lime skin and add to your favourite stir fry.